 As a contributing editor to Contact Quarterly, a dance and improvisation journal, Andrea served as guest editor for two feature issues on Place.
 She teaches annually at dance festivals in the US and abroad, including residencies at the Bates Dance Festival, the American Dance Festival, and the Seattle Festival of Dance and Improvisation.
 Her somatic workshops have been hosted at numerous centers including Kripalu, The Omega Institute for Holistic Studies, and the Sophia Institute.
 Body and Earth International Training Programs were held annually in Wales, and continue in Great Britain.

 Mindfulness practices have been central to Andrea’s work as an artist and educator.
-She is a 500-hour certified Embodyoga teacher, studies Qi Gong with Lee Holden, and practices Vipassana Insight Meditation.
-As one of the first recipients of an ACLS Contemplative Practice Fellowship in l999 Andrea integrated yoga labs into her academic courses on anatomy.
-She currently includes Qi Gong as a bridge to bring mindfulness practices into the academic curriculum.
+She is a 500-hour certified Embodyoga teacher, is certified in Holden Qi Gong with Lee Holden, and practices Vipassana Insight Meditation.
+As one of the first recipients of an ACLS Contemplative Practice Fellowship in 1999 Andrea integrated yoga labs into her academic courses on anatomy.
+She currently includes Qi Gong in her workshops as a bridge to bring mindfulness practices into our daily lives, ensuring we can keep moving even in small spaces and challenging times.

 Degrees, Specializations & Interests: